 On July 6, 2018, we re-registered as a public limited company incorporated in England and Wales.
 Our place of central management and control is, and is expected to continue to be, in the United Kingdom.
-Accordingly, we are subject to the Takeover Code and, as a result, our shareholders are entitled to the benefit of the various protections provided under the Takeover Code.
+Accordingly, we are currently subject to the Takeover Code and, as a result, our shareholders are entitled to the benefit of certain takeover offer protections provided under the Takeover Code.
 The Takeover Code provides a framework within which takeovers of companies are regulated and conducted.
-If, at the time of a takeover offer, the Takeover Panel determines that we do not have our place of central management and control in the United Kingdom, then the Takeover Code would not apply to us and our shareholders would not be entitled to the benefit of the various protections that the Takeover Code affords.
-In particular, the rules regarding mandatory takeover bids described below would not apply.
+If, at the time of a takeover offer, the Panel on Takeovers and Mergers, or the Takeover Panel, determines that we do not have our place of central management and control in the United Kingdom, then the Takeover Code would not apply to us and our shareholders would not be entitled to the benefit of the various protections that the Takeover Code affords.
+In particular, we would not be subject to the rules regarding mandatory takeover bids.
 The following is a brief summary of some of the most important rules of the Takeover Code: